How to speed up your Android Smartphone

 There are several guides and resources available online that can help users root their devices, and install custom ROMs from a database of independently developed firmware.

 Please note, rooting smartphones or installing custom ROMs on them is a rather complicated task, and a risky one that can see users lose all their data, or end up with a bricked device.
 Rooting or flashing smartphones also usually voids manufacturer warranty.

 Smartphones utilize solid state drives for their storage needs, and an inbuilt flaw with such a storage device is that when data is deleted from flash memory cells, the cells need to be completely wiped before they can used for a write process again.
 This requires the OS to issue a TRIM command to the drive to specific which cells are unused and should be wiped.

-Google reportedly fixed this problem in Android 4.3 and higher, but if you are running an older version of Android smartphone, a solution does exist that will allow users to issue TRIM commands to the SSD.
-Users will need to root their speed up android smartphones, and install LagFix from the Play Store.
+Google reportedly fixed this problem in Android 4.3 and higher, but if you are running an older version of Android, a solution does exist that will allow users to issue TRIM commands to the SSD.
+Users will need to root their smartphones, and install LagFix from the Play Store.
 Once again, rooting smartphones is a risky process and we recommend caution.